John Dolben

-John Dolben (1625–1686) was an English priest and Church of England bishop and archbishop.
+John Dolben (1625-1686) was an English priest and Church of England bishop and archbishop.

 Life

 Early life

 He was the son of William Dolben (died 1631), prebendary of Lincoln and bishop-designate of Gloucester, and Elizabeth Williams, niece of John Williams, Archbishop of York.
 The leading judge Sir William Dolben was his brother.

 He was educated at Westminster School under Richard Busby and at Christ Church, Oxford.
 He fought on the Royalist side at the Battle of Marston Moor, in 1644, and in the defence of York, and was wounded twice.
 By 1646, like most of the Royalists, he had abandoned all hope of victory and resumed his studies.
+In 1648 he was removed from the Christ Church by the Parliamentary Visitations.

-Subsequently, he took orders and maintained in private the proscribed Anglican service; during these years he lived at St Aldates, Oxford, home of his wife's father Ralph Sheldon, brother of the future Archbishop Sheldon.
+Subsequently, he took orders and maintained in private the proscribed Anglican service; during these years he lived at St Aldates, Oxford, home of his wife's father Ralph (or Richard) Sheldon, brother of the future Archbishop Sheldon.

 Bishop

 At the Restoration, he became canon of Christ Church (1660) and prebendary of St Paul's, London (1661), no doubt partly due to the influence of Sheldon, now Bishop of London.
-As Dean of Westminster (1662–1683), he opposed an attempt to bring the abbey under diocesan rule.
+As Dean of Westminster (1662-1683), he opposed an attempt to bring the abbey under diocesan rule.
 His charm, eloquence, generosity and frankness gained him enormous popularity.
 In 1664 he was appointed Clerk of the Closet (until 1668) and in 1666 was made Bishop of Rochester.
 The fall of his friend Edward Hyde, 1st Earl of Clarendon the next year is said to have caused him to be in temporary disgrace, but he was quickly restored to favour.
 In 1675 he was appointed Lord High Almoner and in 1683 he was made Archbishop of York; he distinguished himself by reforming the discipline of the cathedrals in these dioceses.
 He was the first president of the Corporation of the Sons of the Clergy when it received its Royal Charter in 1678.